NoeltHS/Test/staff-information/staff-promotions.md

 ## Trainee Team Member-Senior Team Member
 {:.text-red-300}
 Trainee, Junior, and Senior Team Members must attend training sessions to progress in their ranks.
 These sessions are hosted multiple times a day, providing LRs with ample chances to earn promotions.
-The schedule for these training sessions can be accessed in the in-game staff room.
+The schedule for these training sessions can be accessed in the in-game staff room or [here](https://discord.com/channels/323081832071561216/600732254502780928/1133663177549299794).

 ## Management Intern-Assistant Manager
 {:.text-red-300}